beast-lang/beast-dragon/test/README.md

 Compiler performs only lexing/parsing phase

 ## stdout
-Expects program to output given string to stdout (string is passed as main valued and parsed as JSON string - it must be in quotation marks).
+Expects program to output given string to stdout (string is passed as main valued and parsed as JSON string if in quotation marks, otherwise as a plain string with stripped spaces around).

 When there are more stdout directives, the resulting stdout is expected to be concatenation of all of them.